Hunger Games prequel movie in the works

-LOS ANGELES (BLOOMBERG) - Lions Gate Entertainment plans to adapt the new Hunger Games book into a prequel film, reviving a movie series that generated US$3 billion (S$4.2 billion) in box-office sales and made the independent studio a takeover target.
+LOS ANGELES • Lions Gate Entertainment plans to adapt the new Hunger Games book into a prequel film, reviving a movie series that generated US$3 billion (S$4.3 billion) in box-office sales and made the independent studio a takeover target.

 The picture will be based on the Suzanne Collins book, The Ballad Of Songbirds And Snakes, which is scheduled for release on May 19.
 The first three books in the dystopian Hunger Games series, about children who are forced to fight to the death on television, were among the best-selling young-adult books of all time, with 100 million copies in print.